conanbatt/college-finder/README.md

 **Next.js**: I find next.js a more powerful framework than create-react-app for its SSR and ISR (a topic I gave a public talk about [here](https://www.youtube.com/watch?v=eXxrz4BiqSM&list=PLf9R1sIea3m2K5RkJD6zPnP0Q1t0iBs_s&index=32))

 **Design deviation**: The cards in the figma design have variable height.
-I think this is a strange decision and very conciously made them all use common flexbox to make them equal height.
+I think this is a strange design decision and very consciously made them all use common flexbox to make them equal height.
 I think it looks better this way, unless the intention where to make a Pinterest-like Mosaic.

 **Mobile responsiveness**: For the sake of simplicity I made the design responsive only on two sizes (below and above 996px).
 Several techniques and decisions on how to organize the content are displayed.